Mattat01/insnrg_chlorinator/README.md

 ### 2. Copy the Files to Home Assistant
 Using File Editor, SSH, or another method, navigate to your Home Assistant custom_components folder.
-If it doesn’t exist, create it in the /homeassistant directory.
+If it doesnâ€™t exist, create it in the /homeassistant directory.
 Create a new folder within custom_components named ha_insnrg_chlorinator.
 Copy the downloaded files into this new folder.